effectus: a cause-effect library¶

-effectus tells you which minority of causes provokes which majority of effects.
+effectus tells you which causes provoke which effects:

 >>> from effectus import Effects >>> Effects([789, 621, 109, 65, 45, 30, 27, 15, 12, 9]) <pareto present [0.707]: 1/5 causes => 4/5 effects [total ∆: 1.9 % points]>